 Care leavers aged 18 to 24 are exempt from the Shared Accommodation Rate.
-See the size criteria for renters' guidance for more information.
+For more information, see the Size criteria for renters: Guidance.

 Staying Put

 Staying Put arrangements are available to help care leavers who are in foster care to transition from stable and secure homes to independence when they are ready and able.
 It also helps them to enter adult life with the same opportunities and life prospects as their peers.